New Energy Ratings for the UK in 2021

 What Leaving the EU Means For Domestic Appliance Energy Ratings

 So, we’ve finally left the European Union and it’s going to mean a lot of far-reaching changes to the way that businesses operate.
-One thing that is currently in the process of changing is the way that domestic appliances are rated in terms of energy and water consumptions.
+One thing that is currently in the process of changing is the way that kitchen appliances are rated in terms of energy and water consumptions.

 There have been a lot of technological advancements in appliances in recent years and so it was felt that the A++ rating system wasn’t accurate enough.
 In fact 80% of washing machines are either A++ or A+++, which obviously doesn’t provide much clarity to the customer.